G-Core/product-documentation/documentation/cdn/logs/raw-logs-export-cdn-resource-logs-to-your-storage.md

 7\.
 Specify your access key ID.
 In your Amazon personal account, it's called "AWS access key ID".
 For details on how to find your key ID, check the <a href="https://docs.aws.amazon.com/powershell/latest/userguide/pstools-appendix-sign-up.html" target="_blank">official Amazon guide</a>.
 An access key ID and secret access key are required to configure log export to your storage.

 8\.
 Specify your secret access key.
 In your Amazon account, it's called "AWS secret access key".
-YFor details on how to find your access key, check the <a href="https://docs.aws.amazon.com/powershell/latest/userguide/pstools-appendix-sign-up.html" target="_blank">official Amazon guide</a>.
+For details on how to find your access key, check the <a href="https://docs.aws.amazon.com/powershell/latest/userguide/pstools-appendix-sign-up.html" target="_blank">official Amazon guide</a>.

 9\.
 (Optional) Enter your AWS region—the location of a server where your storage is hosted.
 For most storage types, the region is determined automatically, so you might leave the field empty.
 However, we recommend specifying the region to ensure that your logs are exported successfully.